 In today’s security environment, there is a shortage of qualified cyber security professionals with cyber security certifications to fill in critical positions and address vulnerabilities within the network.
 An ever-growing demand persists for experienced individuals who are security minded and technically competent to defend against evolving cyber threats.
 The federal and local governments are struggling to muster up responses in order to keep pace and protect assets that house confidential and sensitive data.
 Cybersecurity professionals who have cyber security certifications and credentials will often be the first ones to be considered for cyber security jobs and are well positioned to respond to cyber security challenges.
+Identity Management Institute offers the fastest growing cyber security certifications in identity and access management and data protection.

 What is Cyber Security?